Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ## Falling Fluid Block

-Below is the JSON for the falling fluid block.
+Below is the JSON for the `falling fluid block`.
 To replicate the json, copy and quick replace `template` with your fluid's name.
+If this block detects air below it, it will place another `falling fluid block`.
+However, if it detects another block beneath it, it will behave like the `source fluid block`.

 <CodeHeader>BH\blocks\fluid_template\fluid_template_down.json</CodeHeader>
 <Spoiler title="Falling Fluid JSON">